 - Serve them as a Thanksgiving or holiday side dish alongside this Roast Turkey and the best Turkey Gravy!

 - The BEST homemade meatloaf recipe - YUM!

 - This balsamic slow cooker pot roast was made to pair with these spuds!

 - Serve them alongside these roasted Brussels Sprouts, roasted green beans or these honey roasted carrots.

-- They’re the perfect traditional thanksgiving side dish to pair with this sausage stuffing, homemade cranberry sauce, easy stovetop mac and cheese and this healthy sweet potato casserole, the best sweet potato casserole ever.
+- They're the perfect traditional thanksgiving side dish to pair with this sausage stuffing, homemade cranberry sauce, easy stovetop mac and cheese and this healthy sweet potato casserole, the best sweet potato casserole ever.

 IF YOU MAKE SOMETHING FROM JOYFOODSUNSHINE I WOULD LOVE TO SEE YOUR CREATIONS!
 DON’T FORGET TO RATE THIS RECIPE AND LEAVE A COMMENT BELOW!
 ALSO, FOLLOW ALONG WITH ME ON INSTAGRAM, PINTEREST, FACEBOOK, YOUTUBE AND TWITTER FOR MORE RECIPE INSPIRATION AND A GLIMPSE INTO OUR EVERYDAY LIFE!

 - 4 lbs. potatoes * peeled and cut in halves or fourths